cronchyjia/cronchyjia.github.io/README.md

 # Portfolio-Site
-Code for my personal website
+This repository contains the code for my personal website. <br>
 To visit my website go to this link!! -> [My Website <3](https://cronchyjia.github.io/)